HenriqueLBorges/henriquelborges.github.io/_posts/2021-01-11-nodejs-optimizing-io-with-streams.markdown

 When my old boss talked about Node.JS being single thread he was actually talking about the event loop.
 Node.js is a runtime environment for Javascript, and the event loop is part of the Javascript model.
 The event loop is responsible for processing items from the call stack, those items are everything happening synchronously on our code, like for loops.
 One of the things the Node.js adds to Javascript is the <a href="https://github.com/libuv/libuv">libuv</a>, libuv is a C library for asynchronous I/O. <u>Libuv receives tasks from Node.JS applications and processes them in threads apart from event loop (main thread)</u>.
 After completition, the results are returned via their callbacks.
 These callbacks are enqueued in a task queue and processed by the event loop.

 You might wonder what exactly is better about this approach.
-Node.JS applications don't keep a thread per connection or per request, threads only process I/O tasks, it doesn't matter if all threads came from one user or from 100 users.
+Node.JS applications don't keep a thread per connection or per request, threads only process I/O tasks, it doesn't matter if all tasks came from one user or from 100 users.
 If you have to start 3 I/O processes simultaneously, Node.JS parallelize this for you automatically when you keep the code asynchronous.

 <h3>A Node.JS I/O intensive application</h3>